Choking on food

 If you are not trained, put the phone on loudspeaker and do what the emergency service person tells you to do.

 It is scary when you are choking.
-There is a topic on the Parenting and Child Health part of this site called Choking - preventing choking on food.
+There is a topic on the Parenting and Child Health part of this site called Choking on food and other objects.
 It might be useful for your parents or the person who cares for you to look through it.

 We've provided this information to help you to understand important things about staying healthy and happy.
 However, if you feel sick or unhappy, it is important to tell your mum or dad, a teacher or another grown-up.